tlswg/tls13-spec/draft-ietf-tls-tls13.md

 detected, the detecting party sends a message to its peer.
 Upon transmission or receipt of a fatal alert message, both parties immediately close the connection.
 Servers and clients MUST forget keys, and secrets associated with a failed connection.
+Stateful implementations of session tickets (as in many clients) SHOULD discard tickets associated with failed connections.

 Whenever an implementation encounters a condition which is defined as a fatal alert, it MUST send the appropriate alert prior to closing the connection.
 For